 This book isn't about cover letters or resumes.
 Instead, you will learn the best practices of Silicon Valley startups, and how to apply these entrepreneurial strategies to your career.

-Mary Kay Ash, one of America's most dynamic businesswomen, live her life with simple and timeless principles.
+Mary Kay Ash, one of America's most dynamic businesswomen, lives her life with simple and timeless principles.
 Through her uncomplicated formula for success -- God first, family second and career third -- she achieved her dream.
 She inspired.
 She motivated.
 She cared.
 Mary Kay often said that if you expect great things, great things will happen.
 So expect results.
 Expect success.
 Miracles happen.

 Mary Kay Ash knew when she created her dream company that its success would largely depend on the principles upon which it was founded.
 In her wisdom, she realized that by building a solid foundation, and never wavering from it, she would distinguish her company and set the stage for women to succeed for decades to come.
 Mary Kay herself said, "The Company bears my name, but it has a life of its own.
 The true success if the lives that have changed for the better."
 Today, the independent sales force wholeheartedly embraces Mary Kay's vision of enriching women's lives.
 Because she believed that women would understand and support her mission, her legacy will continue to grow, inspiring generations of women around the world to believe that miracles happen.